School of Theatre & Dance

 M.A. in Theatre Arts

-The Master of Arts in Theatre Arts degree prepares students for further graduate work (in either a Ph.D. or an M.F.A. program), for teaching at the community college or secondary level, and for analytical positions within the profession (such as those of dramaturg or literary manager).
+TThe Master of Arts in Theatre Arts is a flexible degree that prepares students for further graduate work (in either a Ph.D. or an M.F.A. program), for teaching at the community college or secondary level, and for analytical positions within the profession (such as those of dramaturg or literary manager).
 It requires a minimum of 36 semester hours beyond the baccalaureate.
-This includes 15 hours of MA core courses, 15 hours of electives, and 6 hours of thesis work.
-Completion of the MA degree requires a thesis and a final examination.
+This includes 15 hours of M.A. core courses, 15 hours of electives, and 6 hours of thesis work.
+Research, creative activity and scholarly work build to a thesis of the students creation and a final examination.

 What Sets Us Apart

-The MA in Theatre Arts is a bridge from undergraduate theatre arts study to professional achievements in a multitude of areas.
-Students also have the opportunity to take what they learn at the MA level and pursue a PhD program in variety of theatre and related programs.
+The M.A. in Theatre Arts is a flexible course of study and a bridge from undergraduate theatre arts, or other undergraduate study, to professional and scholarly achievements in a multitude of areas.
+Our M.A. in Theatre Arts program does not restrict students to a single path or interest.
+The degree also effectively prepares students, should they choose, to take what they learn at the M.A. level and pursue a Doctoral or M.F.A. degree in a variety of theatre and related programs.

 ACCREDITATION